-- If both you and the other parent lives in Alabama and the child does not live in the state that issued the original order, Alabama has jurisdiction.
+If both you and the other parent live in Alabama and the child does not live in the state that issued the original order, Alabama has jurisdiction.

 If one of the above conditions is met, Alabama has the power to modify the child support order.

-In order to change the out of state child support order, the parent trying to change the order must file a petition to modify with the court.
+In order to change the out-of-state child support order, the parent trying to change the order must file a petition to modify it with the court.
 This can be done at the same time that the order is registered or at any time after it is registered.

 Every state along with the District of Columbia has adopted UIFSA.